Drive sales on autopilot with ecommerce-focused featuresSee Features

 The main differences are the following:

-- Reporting on sign-ups is available.
-It helps you understand how different sign-up forms perform.
+- Reporting on signups is available.
+It helps you understand how different forms perform.

-- An in-house interactive sign-up form–a Wheel of Fortune–is at your service without any additional integrations.
-This is an excellent add-on to list-building initiatives.
+- An in-house interactive sign-up form—a Wheel of Fortune—is available without any additional integrations, and it has a conversion rate of a whopping 10%.

 Constant Contact offers live chat and phone support during working hours.